stashed/postgres/docs/postgres.md

 ## Install Postgres Catalog for Stash

 Stash uses a `Function-Task` model to backup databases.
-We have to install Postgres catalogs (`postgres-stash`) for Stash.
+We have to install Postgres catalogs (`stash-postgres`) for Stash.
 This catalog creates necessary `Function` and `Task` definitions to backup/restore PostgreSQL databases.

 You can install the catalog either as a helm chart or you can create only the YAMLs of the respective resources.